Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/radar-chart.md

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/radar-chart/drag-chart-from-item-panel.png)

-Now, the line chart will be rendered in the design area and the chart properties will be listed in properties panel.
+Now, the radar chart will be rendered in the design area and the chart properties will be listed in properties panel.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/radar-chart/initial-view-of-column-chart.png)